flenter/django-progressable/README.md

 Introduction
 ============

 Create tasks that can show up in the admin interface.
-It assumes redis is the backend for celery (for the example project: it is assumed that redis is already installed and running).
-The app also provides hooks to provides a restful api for the tasks.
+It relies on a couple of things:
+* redis (installed and running).
+* django-admin-tools (for displaying content in the admin)
+* django-celery
+* tastypie (for supplying task information via a RESTful api)

 See the example project for an example implementation.